s-fellner/BSA_Rolex/README.md

 <img src="https://user-images.githubusercontent.com/74456180/117644246-96964b00-b189-11eb-8d15-756481e0b6d7.jpg" width="500" height="350">

 As said before, we only decided to work with another module of google cloud and reusing only what we did for model 2, we see that the precision has improved a lot.
-Howerver we have a low recall.
+However we have a low recall.
 We think we can improve that by vectorizing the senteces.
 So we decided to improve our model.

 ***Improvement***